GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

 On Kubernetes Engine, if no annotation is defined under the metadata, the Ingress Resource uses the GCP GCLB L7 load balancer to serve traffic.
-This method can also be forced by setting  the annotation's value to `gce`.
+This method can also be forced by setting the annotation's value to `gce`:

 	annotations: kubernetes.io/ingress.class: gce

-You can verify the annotation by viewing the ingress-resource.yaml file and check the annotations under the metadata section as shown below.
+You can verify the annotation by viewing the ingress-resource.yaml file and check the annotations under the metadata section as shown below:

 	cat ingress-resource.yaml

-You will see:
+The manifest file contains the following configuration:

 	apiVersion: extensions/v1beta1
 	kind: Ingress